 - reduced access to social capital/safety net

 - violence and trauma

 Adolescence is a significant risk factor for mental illness, with mental illness being associated with high rates of maternal mortality in this age group, often due to suicide.
 In developed countries, 26% of teen mothers develop postnatal depression.
 Research suggests that the rate could be twice as high in South Africa.
 Cognitive developmental changes and trauma are often complicating factors in adolescent mental illness requiring special mental health care.
 Pregnancy during adolescence can

-- increase risk of maternal mortality due to suicide
+- increase the risk of maternal mortality due to suicide

 - result in loss of support from family and friends

 - increase the likelihood of leaving school early